51ddhesh/NNFS-impl/README.md

 - [Session - 5](/docs/Sessions/Session_5.md) - Implementing the Activation Functions and a complete pass through a network (without loss).
 [Notebook](/code-files/5_Activation_Functions.ipynb)

 ## Credits
-This repository was inspired by the works of Harrison Kinsley (Sentdex) and Daniel Kukieła from their [YouTube playlist](https://www.youtube.com/playlist?list=PLQVvvaa0QuDcjD5BAw2DxE6OF2tius3V3) and their work [Neural Networks from Scratch](nnfs.io)
+This repository was inspired by the works of:
+- Harrison Kinsley (Sentdex) and Daniel Kukieła from their [YouTube playlist](https://www.youtube.com/playlist?list=PLQVvvaa0QuDcjD5BAw2DxE6OF2tius3V3) and their work [Neural Networks from Scratch](nnfs.io)
+- [Vizuara AI Labs](https://vizuara.ai/) for their [YouTube Channel](https://www.youtube.com/@vizuara) and the [Neural Networks from Scratch Playlist](https://www.youtube.com/playlist?list=PLPTV0NXA_ZSj6tNyn_UadmUeU3Q3oR-hu)

 ### License
 Licensed under the MIT License